AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

 Adobe Analytics lets you track actions that are performed by the end user when they interact with Dynamic Media Viewers on your website.
 Adobe Analytics also lets you track viewer-specific data.
 For example, you can track and record view load events along with the asset name, any zoom actions that occurred, and video play actions.

-In Experience Platform Launch, the concepts of *Data Elements* and *Rules* work together to enable Adobe Analytics tracking.
+In Experience Platform Tags, the concepts of *Data Elements* and *Rules* work together to enable Adobe Analytics tracking.

-#### About Data Elements in Experience Platform Launch {#about-data-elements-in-adobe-launch}
+#### About Data Elements in Experience Platform Tags {#about-data-elements-in-adobe-launch}

-A Data Element in Experience Platform Launch is a named property whose value is either statically defined, or dynamically calculated based on the state of a web page or Dynamic Media Viewers data.
+A Data Element in Experience Platform Tags is a named property whose value is either statically defined, or dynamically calculated based on the state of a web page or Dynamic Media Viewers data.

-Options that are available for a Data Element definition depend on the list of Extensions that are installed in the Experience Platform Launch Property.
+Options that are available for a Data Element definition depend on the list of Extensions that are installed in the Experience Platform Tags Property.
 The "Core" extension is preinstalled and is available out of the box in any configuration.
 This "Core" extension allows to define a Data Element which value comes from cookie, JavaScript code, query string, and many other sources.

 For Adobe Analytics tracking several other extensions must be installed, as described in [Installation and setup of extensions](#installing-and-setup-of-extensions).
 Dynamic Media Viewers extension adds an ability to define a Data Element which value is an argument of the Dynamic Viewer event.
 For example, it is possible to reference the viewer type, or asset name reported by the viewer on load, the zoom level reported when end-user zooms and much more.

 Dynamic Media Viewer extension automatically keeps the values of its Data Elements up to date.

-After you have defined it, a Data Element can be used in other places of Experience Platform Launch UI, using Data Element picker widget.
+After you have defined it, a Data Element can be used in other places of Experience Platform Tags UI, using Data Element picker widget.
 In particular, Data Elements defined for the purposes of Dynamic Media Viewers tracking are referenced by Set Variables Action of Adobe Analytics extension in Rule (see below).

-See [Data elements](https://experienceleague.adobe.com/docs/launch/using/ui/data-elements.html#ui) in the Experience Platform Launch User Guide.
+See [Data elements](https://experienceleague.adobe.com/docs/experience-platform/tags/ui/data-elements.html) in the Experience Platform Tags User Guide.

-#### About Rules in Experience Platform Launch {#about-rules-in-adobe-launch}
+#### About Rules in Experience Platform Tags {#about-rules-in-adobe-launch}

-A Rule in Experience Platform Launch is an agnostic configuration that defines three areas that make up a rule: *Events*, *Conditions*, and *Actions*:
+A Rule in Experience Platform Tags is an agnostic configuration that defines three areas that make up a rule: *Events*, *Conditions*, and *Actions*:

-* *Events* (if) tell Experience Platform Launch when to trigger a Rule.
+* *Events* (if) tell Experience Platform Tags when to trigger a Rule.
-* *Conditions* (if) tell Experience Platform Launch what other restrictions to allow or disallow when triggering a Rule.
+* *Conditions* (if) tell Experience Platform Tags what other restrictions to allow or disallow when triggering a Rule.
-* *Actions* (then) tell Experience Platform Launch what to do when a Rule is triggered.
+* *Actions* (then) tell Experience Platform Tags what to do when a Rule is triggered.

-Options that are available in the Events, Conditions, and Actions section depend on the extensions that are installed in Experience Platform Launch Property.
+Options that are available in the Events, Conditions, and Actions section depend on the extensions that are installed in Experience Platform Tags Property.
 The *Core* extension is preinstalled and is available out-of-the-box in any configuration.
 The extension provides several options for Events such as basic browser-level actions that include focus change, key presses, and form submissions.
 It also includes options for Conditions, such as cookie value, browser type, and more.
 For Actions, only the Custom Code option is available.

 For Adobe Analytics tracking, several other extensions must be installed, as described in [Installation and setup of extensions](#installing-and-setup-of-extensions).
 Specifically: